RIDE TYPES AND LEVELS

 Each level will offer a ride titled after that level and one “Hangout” version of that pace.
 Note: Never Ever and Advanced groups do not tend to have separate pace groups.

 Hangout Pace: This is the slower of our two pace groups.
-If you are still working on improving your cardio endurance or just enjoy taking more breaks for socializing, this is the group for you.
+It is for riders still working on improving their cardio endurance or who just enjoy taking more breaks for socializing.
+This group will do less mileage.

 Welcome to Mountain Biking!
 This group is for those who are new to riding bikes, timid about joining a group ride, or need to get accustomed to riding bikes on dirt trails.